North Island in Two Weeks: New Zealand Road Trip Itinerary

 Drive Time: 0 hours

 Now you have the whole day to enjoy one or more of the epic glowworm and caving activities in Waitomo.
 Join one of the caving operators in Waitomo, throw on a sexy wetsuit and tube/abseil/climb your way through the Waitomo Caves!
 There are a few walks in the area too if you are still feeling active.

 Take your time driving up to your final destination on this two-week itinerary of the North Island.
 There are a lot of quirky little towns to stop by on the way like Otorohanga with the best public toilets in New Zealand and the Ed Hillary Walkway in the centre of town.
 You’ll then reach Auckland city where you can relax tonight at one of the harbour eateries or on top of the tallest building in the Southern Hemisphere, the Sky Tower.
 We’ll give you more ideas on what to do in Auckland tomorrow, but if you have time, you can fit some activities this evening.

 Accommodation in Auckland

 Drive Time: 0

-For your final day in New Zealand, why not have one last day of wild beauty by taking the ferry to one of the off-shore islands, like Ragitoto, Waiheke or Tiritiri Matangi?
-Alternatively, this could be you last chance to do a skydive in New Zealand, or jump from the Sky Tower.
+For your final day in New Zealand, why not have one last day of wild beauty by taking the ferry to one of the off-shore islands, like Rangitoto, Waiheke or Tiritiri Matangi?
+Alternatively, this could be your last chance to do a skydive in New Zealand or jump from the Sky Tower.
 You can even cruise out into the harbour searching for whales and dolphins with a whale safari tour.
 Auckland really has a lot to offer!
 Then it’s time to return your rental car and head to the Auckland Airport for your next adventure.

 Things to Do in Auckland